-A return visit to Johannesburg and I wondered why the vibrant Soweto Township was left off the South Africa must-see list the first time around?
-A quad bike Soweto Township tour was an unforgettable South African experience and hands down one of the best things to do in Johannesburg with kids (or without).
+A return visit to Johannesburg and I wondered how the vibrant Soweto Township was left off my South Africa must-see list the first time around?
+A quad bike Soweto Township tour turned out to be an unforgettable experience and hands down one of the best things to do in Johannesburg with kids (or without).

 Main MenuExpand menu below